Donate

 Strategic Principles

 Inducing an impactful social change process rests on two pillars: recruiting and training social change agents and networking them.
-While the interfaith field in the Jewish world is still nascent, it already includes at least a dozen significant organizations, each doing its own unique work and bringing value to the field and to society at large.
+The interfaith field in the Jewish world is still nascent.
+Yet, it already includes many significant organizations, each doing its own unique work and bringing value to the field and to society at large.
 While most of the leaders, activists, and organizations in the field know each other and have crossed paths in the past, they were never brought together in an orderly manner.
-Hence, the field lacks coordination and some efforts are duplicated; and thus, it does not realize its full potential.
+Hence, the field lacks coordination, some efforts are duplicated, and it does not realize its full potential.

 The path to the mind goes through one’s heart.
 One of the primary reasons for religion being part of the problem of social tensions is the lack of trust between adherents and leaders of different faiths.
 While deeper rectification can only be achieved in the world of ideas, one of the most significant steps should be establishing deep, long-term, and trust-based relationships with influential non-Jewish partners worldwide.